scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 transaction.rollback();
 ```

-Please see [this document](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md#handle-exceptions) for the details of how to handle exceptions in ScalarDB.
+For more details about how to handle exceptions for Two-phase Commit Transactions, see [Handle exceptions](https://github.com/scalar-labs/scalardb/blob/master/docs/two-phase-commit-transactions.md#handle-exceptions)